 If you want to engage your children with board games that are more interesting than Sorry! or Monopoly, Castle Panic might be the perfect choice.
 Most kids will be more excited by a castle, trolls and goblins rather than a flooding island or a global disease outbreak.
 I can’t blame them.
 It’s inherently more satisfying to defeat a mighty orc boss, even if you ultimately lose the game.

 Unlike the other two board games in this comparison, you never move in Castle Panic.
 In fact, you don’t even have a character representing you.
 You are the castle.
 The decisions you’re faced with involve which cards to discard or trade, rather than which game actions to take.
 Most of the time, you’re attacking as many monsters as your cards will allow.
 So, obviously there is luck involved.
 Draw the wrong cards and the monsters will advance unharmed.

-It’s worth mentioning, Castle Panic can also function as an entertaining solitaire game, the other two cannot.
+It’s worth mentioning, Castle Panic can also function as an entertaining solitaire game, the other two can as well – but only if you simulate playing as two characters (not as lame as it sounds).
 The best part about the game are the bosses and unexpected effects.
 (Rotating monsters always messes up my strategy!)
 That’s why getting an expansion like The Wizard’s Tower or Engines Of War is a “must.”
 If some panic is good, more panic is better.
 Right?

 In the most basic sense of game mechanics, Pandemic is a more intricate version of Forbidden Island.
 In place of an island, you have the entire globe.
 Instead of subduing a flood, you’re addressing multiple outbreaks.
 Instead of collecting artifacts, you’re seeking cures.
 It trades a little bit of accessibility (learning curve) for a deeper & better co-op experience.
 At times Forbidden Island feels scripted – like only one move is logical – whereas I rarely get that single-track feeling playing Pandemic.